TheServerBorn/J-29-Interface-Engine/README.md

 - External removable drives
 - Other compatible mounted media

-J-29 follows one central principle:
+Veyllisto follows one central principle:

 > **Physical media represents software.
 It does not require the software to physically reside on that media.**